brimdata/react-arborist/README.md

 ## Tree Component

-Unlike some other Tree Components, react-arborist is designed as a [controlled component](https://reactjs.org/docs/forms.html#controlled-components).
-This means the consumer will provide the tree data and the handlers to change said data.
-The only state managed interally is for drag and drop, selection, and editing.
+Unlike other Tree Components, react-arborist is designed as a [controlled component](https://reactjs.org/docs/forms.html#controlled-components).
+This means the consumer will provide the tree data and the handlers to update it.
+The only state managed internally is for drag and drop, selection, and editing.

 | Prop | Default | Description |
 | --- | --- | --- |